 Source: Library of Congress, Norman's chart of the lower Mississippi River, by A. Persac

-After Argall surprised and captured the settlement at Mount Desert Island, the English lacked room for all of their new captives.
+After Argall took control over Saint Sauveur, he lacked room in his ship for all of the new captives.
 Most of the French colonists were allowed to sail back to France, but two Jesuits priests were carried back to Jamestown.

-Argall brought those two priests with him when he sailed north from Virginia on a second expedition that year.
+Argall brought those two priests with him when he sailed north from Virginia on a second expedition in 1613.
 He found and destroyed the French settlement that had been re-started at Port Royal in 1610.

 On his return to Jamestown, a storm blew Argall's ship east into the Atlantic Ocean.
 He landed at the Azores and then sailed on to England.
-The Jesuit priests that were captured at Mount Desert Island had been taken to Jamestown, brought north again to Port Royal/St. Croix, diverted to the Azores, and then carried to England.
+The Jesuit priests that had been captured at Saint Sauveur had been taken to Jamestown, brought north again to Port Royal/St. Croix, diverted to the Azores, and then carried to England.
 From there, the two well-traveled priests were returned safely to France.2

 The French strategy for settling Canada, the Gulf Coast, and the Mississippi River watershed was to create trading stations to acquire furs from Native Americans, and to support French shipping.
 A small number of French Catholics living in New France were expected to acquire resources and create wealth for sponsors back in Europe.

-The French strategy was similar to the Spanish approach; both relied upon local Native Americans to supply the colonies.
+The French settlement strategy was similar to the Spanish approach; both relied upon local Native Americans to supply the colonies.
 The Spanish Law of the Indies in 1573 detailed a planned settlement pattern that was based on religious missions, military presidios, and civilian pueblos.
+Neither Spain nor France snt a large number of colonists to the New World.

 the French expected the Ohio and Mississippi rivers to provide a water-based corridor for linking colonies in Louisiana and Quebec